 The government is also committed to positioning Victoria's international education sector for long term, sustainable growth.

 For over ten years, international education has been Victoria's largest services export industry, generating more than $70 billion for the economy in that time.
-In 2018, the sector generated $11.8 billion in export revenue for the state and supported almost 79,000 Victorian jobs.
+In 2018-19, the sector generated $12.6 billion in export revenue for the state.
+International education also supported almost 79,000 Victorian jobs in 2018.

 However, the significance of international education stretches far beyond its direct export value alone, and requires a holistic view of its broader economic, social and cultural contribution to our state.